Spence defends IBF welterweight title with win over Garcia

 Garcia grew up around Oxnard, California, where the Cowboys hold part of their preseason training camp each year.

-WBA world welterweight champion Manny Pacquiao, a five-division champion, was in the building and could be a future opponent for Spence.
-Pacquiao won two title bouts at the Cowboys stadium in 2010, when he beat Joshua Clottey for the WBO welterweight crown and later Antonio Margarito for vacant WBO super welterweight title.
+WBA welterweight champion Manny Pacquiao was in the building and could be a future opponent for Spence.
+Pacquiao won two title bouts at the Cowboys’ stadium in 2010, when he beat Joshua Clottey for the WBO welterweight crown and later Antonio Margarito for vacant WBO super welterweight title.

+“He’s broken records here before, he’s a legend in the sport and it’d be my honor to fight him next,” Spence said of the 40-year-old Pacquiao, who wants to return to the ring in July.